ProfNandaa/gae-php-explore/README.md

 ###Installing PHP 5.4 on Linux (Ubuntu 12.04)

-Add this ppa
+Add this repository
 ```
 sudo add-apt-repository ppa:ondrej/php5
 ```

-Then update and upgrade, upgrade will automatically install latest 5.4.x version of php
+Then update and upgrade, upgrade will automatically install latest 5.4.x version of PHP

 ```
 sudo apt-get update